 The heart of the park is the Tarangire River, whose sources are located in the Mkonga Hills and runs through the park from south to north and flows west into the seasonal Burunge Lake.

-In the northeastern sector of the park, the dense Baobas dominate the landscape.
+In the northeastern sector of the park, the dense Baobabs dominate the landscape.
 Tarangire has the largest elephant population in the north.

 Due the Tarangire River flows throughout the year, the park is a wild animal collection area in the dry months.
-When the brooks and waterholes in the Maasai dry savanna are silted up and the grass savannahs dry up in the Rift Valley in the area of the Manyara National Park, the Tarangire attracts the herds of animals.
-The tarangire migration is an immigration and emigration movement in contrast to the Serengeti migration, which remains largely in its own ecosystem and more like a circular cycle.
+When the brooks and waterholes in the Maasai dry savannah are silted up, and the grass savannahs dry up in the Rift Valley in the area of the Manyara National Park, the Tarangire attracts the herds of animals.
+The Tarangire migration is an immigration and emigration movement in contrast to the Serengeti migration, which remains largely in its own ecosystem and more like a circular cycle.

 Some further impressions of the park.